CampusAI/CampusAI.github.io/_lectures/lecture_11/lecture11.md

 **OBS**: How is this related to Hidden Markov Models (HMM) and Kalman filters (or Linear Quadratic Estimation, LQE)?
 - All three rely on the same structure of learning a latent space given observations.
-- **HMM** has states and observations which are all discrete (ususally uses tabular representations).
+- **HMM** has states and observations which are all discrete (usually uses tabular representations).
 - **Kalman Filters** has states and observations which are all continuous and uses linear Gaussian representations for everything.
 - **Latent space RL models**: Can deal with much bigger spaces such as images thanks to ANNs.